tc39/proposal-esm-phase-imports/README.md

 Stage: 2

+The proposal spec text is currently based to the ECMA-262 PR for Source Phase Imports at https://github.com/tc39/ecma262/pull/3492.

 ## Stage 2 Status Updates

 As part of the advancement of this proposal to Stage 2 in the June 2024 TC39 meeting, the following